log-nyc/log-nyc.github.io/index.md

 The New York Metropolitan Area Regional Workshop of the [Learning on Graphs Conference](https://logconference.org/) is a semiannual research workshop on topics broadly related to machine learning on graphs and geometry.

-### Subject Areas
+#### Subject Areas

-The following is a non-exhaustive summary of our workshop's research focus:
+The following is a non-exhaustive summary of our workshop's research focus.
+We welcome [poster session submissions](https://events.simonsfoundation.org/event/90116c4e-d87a-4943-8bb8-b3b92d0ff398/regProcessStep1:9d11078f-3ba9-4a4e-be59-4d82b9e7a8ca?RefId=Registration) relevant to these and adjacent topics:

 - Expressive graph neural networks
 - GNN architectures (e.g., transformers, new positional encodings, etc.)